MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 ![](./img/llama31_Hallucination.png)

 This looks reasonable, but we know better.
-This is factually false, halucinated by the model based on what sounds good together, as the model just didn't know any better from the older pretraining data.
+This is factually false, hallucinated by the model based on what sounds good together, as the model just didn't know any better from the older pretraining data.
 This effect is also one of the reasons why one shouldn't use LLMs for fact-checking or knowledge retrieval (this regards LLMs with no connection to the internet.
 LLM's with such a research capability exist now, and can be used for search, like [Perplexity.ai](https://perplexity.ai)).

-### Recap: Halucinating LLamas
+### Recap: Hallucinating LLamas

 We've seen that while base models like Llama 3.1 405B show that they are conceptually aware of the input, their knowledge strictly relates to the pretraining data and its format.
-Moreover, **base LLMs aren't operating in any task-specific fashion.** We've seen that in the LLM halucinating on content beyond its pretraining data's knowledge cut-off, and it trailing off into blabbering at times.
+Moreover, **base LLMs aren't operating in any task-specific fashion.** We've seen that in the LLM hallucinating on content beyond its pretraining data's knowledge cut-off, and it trailing off into blabbering at times.

 **We can do better than that.**<br>And indeed, there's a stage following the pretraining stage that will help us address these issues.
 This stage is called **Post-Training**.